OCamlverse/ocamlverse.github.io/content/subtleties.md

   polymorphic types (unlike `'a`, etc.).
 If a function's type includes a weak type, the compiler will permanently replace the weak type with a regular concrete type (e.g. `float list`) the first time that it sees an application of the function.
-  The errors above say that the type `'a -> 'a` specified b a signature is too general.
+  The errors above say that the type `'a -> 'a` specified by a signature is too general.
   The signature says that the function will work with any type, but the compiler thinks that your function might only work with a single input and output type (`int`, in the first error).
-  The value restriction is the name of the heuristic that the compiler uses to assign weak types rather than regular polymorphic types.
-  For more information see the section on
-  [Side effects and weak polymorphism](https://realworldocaml.org/v1/en/html/imperative-programming-1.html#side-effects-and-weak-polymorphism) in *Real World OCaml*, or
+The value restriction is the name of the heuristic that the compiler uses to make this decision.
+For more information see the section on [Side effects and weak polymorphism](https://realworldocaml.org/v1/en/html/imperative-programming-1.html#side-effects-and-weak-polymorphism) in *Real World OCaml*, or
   [Section 5.1 Weak polymorphism and mutation](http://caml.inria.fr/pub/docs/manual-ocaml/polymorphism.html#sec51)